katattakd/KatWebX/README.md

 - Let's Encrypt integration (Difficult but practical to implement, possible in the future)
 - Caching proxy (Currently very difficult to implement, unlikely to be implemented in the near future)
 - Advanced load balancer (May be implemented in the future)
+- Websocket reverse proxying (May be implemented in the future)
 - Support for more architectures (Likely to be implemented eventually, requires dependencies to be updated)

 ## Unlikely features (will not be implemented soon or at all)